Vince Lee (explorer): Southwest archaeologist

-Megaliths

 Lee investigated techniques of design and construction that enabled ancient societies to quarry, move and erect enormous stone structures.
 His findings, analyses, and reconstructions are documented in his book Ancient Moonshots, where he discusses those techniques and his self-published collection of monographs on the subject, Building Big.

 Several of his projects have been aired on the History and Discovery Channels; two were featured in NOVA television episodes.
-The first dealt with how the Incas managed to closely fit the huge boulders in the massive terrace walls of Sacsahuaman, the Inca “fortress” above Cuzco, Peru.
+The first dealt with how the Incas managed to closely fit the huge boulders in the massive terrace walls of Sacsahuaman, the Inca "fortress" above Cuzco, Peru.
 Lee's proposed method first appeared in Ñawpa Pacha and has been updated in his book, Ancient Moonshots.

 His other NOVA project, on the Rapanui of Easter Island, demonstrated how the islanders plausibly could have erected their giant moai.
 He describes his solution to the problem of erecting El Gigante, the largest moai ever carved in the Rapa Nui Journal, and in his own publication on El Gigante.

-Fellow Andeans; L to R: Hugh Thompson, John Hemming, Vince Lee, John Beauclerk in 2010, The photograph was taken in Hemming's garden in the Cotswolds.
-(Photo provided by Vince Lee).
+Fellow Andeans; L to R: Hugh Thompson, John Hemming, Vince Lee, John Beauclerk in 2010.
+Lee died on April 17, 2024, at the age of 85.